LostByteSoft/ConvertAACtoAC3/readme.md

 		Folder.jpg an 1000x1000 px
 		{Name of folder reside in}.jpg 1000x1000px
 		For music and movie folder.

+	creator playlist all m3u in subfolder.sh
+		Create m3u in subfolder only.
+	creator playlist all music here.sh
-	creator playlist mp3 m3u.sh
+		Takes all mp3 find in subfolder and create m3u here. creator playlist mp3 m3u.sh
 		-Create an m3u list for the specified folder.
 		Only mp3 ... but you can change it in file.

 Extractor files:
 ---------------------------------------------